 Faruk Ateş’ blog is a practical example of using CSS3 animations and transitions for a nice hover-effect.
 Notice the effective use of

-on a vibrant blue background.
+text-shadow on a vibrant blue background.

 The Chirp conference website uses CSS animation for the rotation and animation of the images of speakers.